-In my opinion, that ruined the whole start of the season as far as I was concerned, I reckon it had wiped a lot of the food source that the bass eat because of the temperature of the water.
+In my opinion, that ruined the whole start of the season as far as I was concerned.
+I reckon it had wiped a lot of the food source that the bass eats because of the temperature of the water.
 There were crabs washed up everywhere.

-Whereas in 2017 we had caught bass in March, but further down the coast from Thanet where we live.
+In 2017, we had caught bass in March, but further down the coast from Thanet, where we live.

 Beat My PB

-I smashed my PB with a fish of a lifetime 11 pound on the nose.
+I smashed my PB with a fish of a lifetime, 11 pounds, on the nose.